“We want a school that challenges people intellectually, but also spiritually and relationally.”

 – Greg Boyd, WH Senior Pastor

 The school consists of three 11-week phases plus a 1-week Justice Journey trip (34 weeks total).
-Teachings will consist of live and online video lectures taught by Greg Boyd, Paul Eddy, and Kevin Callaghan from the Woodland Hills teaching team, as well as by other Woodland Hills ministry partners and Aspen SOMA faculty.
+Teachings consist of live and online video lectures taught by Greg Boyd, Paul Eddy, and Kevin Callaghan from the Woodland Hills teaching team, as well as by other Woodland Hills ministry partners and Aspen SOMA faculty.
 The focus of each of the three phases is as follows:

 Phase 1: Biblical Narrative and Worldview Formation